dnanexus/dxWDL/doc/ExpertOptions.md

 # Recompilation

 Any significant WDL workflow is compiled into multiple DNAx applets and workflows.
-Naively, any modification to the WDL source would necessecitate recompilation of all the constituent objects.
-This is expensive; to improve it, all generated platform objects are checksumed.
+Naively, any modification to the WDL source would necessitate recompilation of all the constituent objects, which is expensive.
+To optimize this use case, all generated platform objects are checksumed.
 If a dx:object has not changed, it is not recompiled, and the existing version can be used.
 The checksum covers the WDL source code, the DNAx runtime specification, and any other attributes.
 There are two exceptions: the project name, and the folder.
 This allows moving WDL workflows in the folder hierarchy without recompilation.